Tout va bien! ™

 Christy Majors

 Food enthusiast, wine aficionado, BBC Food fanatic, and cookbook bibliomaniac, who suffers from an incurable case of culinary wanderlust.
-Creator of Culinary Diva (TM) where experiences in food, travel and wine are broken down for the home cook and traveler.
+Artist in progress.
+Creator of Tout va bien!
+(TM) where experiences in food, travel and wine are broken down for the home cook and traveler.
 Banker by day.

 Google Plus